Therapy for People-Pleasing & Over-Responsibility

 Over time, this can become exhausting.

-These patterns are often rooted in early experiences of emotional neglect.
+These patterns are conditioned nervous system responses that are often rooted in early experiences of emotional neglect.

 emotional needs were overlooked or minimized